wp-plugins/admin-bar-button/readme.txt

 == Installation ==

-= If you you install the plugin via your WordPress blog =
+= If you install the plugin via your WordPress blog =
 1. Click 'Install Now' underneith the plugin name
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Job done!